“Where do I look to find grants for my nonprofit?”

 3. Determine costs.
 Next, put some dollar signs next to those costs.
 While it’s important to know what you need to fund, knowing how much you need to fund is important too.
 Don’t guess how much supplies or staff will cost – do the research to find out exactly how much you’ll need to pay for everything.

-4. Rough out timelines.
+4. Rough out a timeline.
 When do you need to have the money in-hand?
-This is important because the grants process can take a lot of time – from research and pulling together your submission to awaiting notification and then getting the funding (if approved!), this could take weeks or months.
+This is important because the grant process can take a lot of time – from research and pulling together your submission to awaiting notification and then getting the funding (if approved!), this could take weeks or months.
 Pad your timelines to account for this.
 If you need money next week or next month for a program, a grant is probably not the best option for funding.

 Once you have an idea of what you need to fund, what it will cost, and when you need the money, it’s time to find the perfect grant opportunities for your nonprofit.